CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *	Training personnel for onsite support

 *[Managed Security Services](http://www.centurylink.com/business/enterprise/managed-services/managed-security.html)*
-CenturyLink offers a suite of HIPAA Enabled security services such as installation, monitoring, and maintenance of security devices.
+Lumen offers a suite of HIPAA Enabled security services such as installation, monitoring, and maintenance of security devices.
 Security professionals with relevant industry accreditations and/or vendor-specific certifications provide these services.
 Managed Security Services include but are not limited to the below solutions.
 *	Intrusion Detection Systems (IDS)
 *	Content Integrity Monitoring
 *	Threat Management